Learn to interpret model evaluations

-This represents the test set data of a single split.
+- This represents the test set data of a single split.

 Probabilities (K-Split Average)

 Each row represents the subset of the test set that were actually labeled as a concept, e.g. “dog”.
 As you go across the row, each cell shows the average prediction probability for each concept, noted by the column name, for all inputs in this subset.

 Few things to note:

 - This matrix does not depend on the Prediction Threshold.

 - You can click on each cell to view the actual prediction results for every input that were used to calculate this cell.

-This represents the average across all K splits.
+- This represents the average across all K splits.

 This Selection Details table shows the input-level details of the selection you made on the Summary Table or Concept by Concept Results.
 It shows the image input and prediction probabilities for a specific concept.

-Note: the prediction probabilities on this table may seem different from your actual model’s probabilities.
+The prediction probabilities on this table may seem different from your actual model’s probabilities.
 The reason is that all the evaluation results are based on the new model that was built for evaluation purposes during the cross validation process.